TanguyPatte/learn_conftest/README.md

 # learn_conftest

+In this repository, you will finds exerices to learn how to use [rego](https://www.openpolicyagent.org/docs/latest/policy-language/) and [conftest](https://www.conftest.dev/).

+## Requirements

+You must install conftest.
+You can follow the [documentation](https://www.conftest.dev/install/)

 ## Rego and Conftest

+Conftest is a tool base on OPA to write policies to apply on structured data.
+It can for exemple be used to check some rules on terraform code, or on kubernetes yaml files.
-Conftest is a wrapper arround rego that will parse some kind of files like json or hcl and provide the content as input of rego rules.
+Conftest will parse some kind of files like `json` or `hcl` and provide the content as `input` of rego rules.

 Rego rules with conftest look like this: